 25. Laughter Is Essential

-Life is too unpredictable not to laugh.
-Sometimes things go wrong, and honestly, all you can do is laugh and move on.
-It keeps you sane.
+Life's unpredictability is a good reason to laugh. ***Things go wrong sometimes, and all you can do is laugh and move on.*** It keeps you ***mentally healthy.***

 26. Your Opinion Matters